-81.6 The current National Population Register ("NPR") data is not perfect.
+97.6 The current National Population Register ("NPR") data is not perfect.
 However, there are approximately 150 997 individuals, who were granted citizenship by naturalisation.
 The NPR should contain different categories of persons such as, South African citizens and foreign nationals.

-- 81.7 A proper register should be kept for all persons granted citizenship by naturalisation by the Minister.
-The register must be tabled every year in Parliament by the Minister. - 81.8 The requirements of granting citizenship by naturalisation must be made more stringent.
+- 97.7 A proper register should be kept for all persons granted citizenship by naturalisation by the Minister.
+The register must be tabled every year in Parliament by the Minister. - 97.8 The current provisions of citizenship by naturalisation were taken directly from the 1949 Citizenship Act59. - 97.9 The requirements of granting citizenship by naturalisation must be made more stringent.